What is Address Cleansing

-Ideal Postodes' address cleanse attempts to return the closest matching address for any given address inputs.
+Ideal Postodes' Address Data Cleansing solution attempts to return the closest matching address for any given address inputs.
 We also return a number of Match Level indicators that describe the degree to which the suggested address matches the input address.
 The more impaired the input address, the harder it is to cleanse.

 We require an input file in CSV format.
 The first row must contain header names.

 id.
 Any unique ID you have assigned to the address so that it can later be identified.

 The cleanse process will yield an output CSV file containing the original inputs appended with the suggested address and Match Indicators.

 Immediately after the input columns, we append standard address fields: